Bond-dependent slave-particle cluster theory based on density matrix expansion: Cluster approximation

 Two additional properties of this constrained density matrix expansion are: (i) it has a consistent description of short-ranged density matrices from the total density matrix $\hat\rho$, so $\Tr_{k\notin\mathcal{C}}(\hat\rho) = \hat\rho_\mathcal{C}$ and $\Tr_{k\neq i}(\hat\rho) = \hat\rho_i$; and (ii) it approximates the long-range behavior of the true density by single-site products: when sites $i$ and $j$ are far enough apart that they are not both in a single cluster, then $\Tr_{k\neq i,j}(\hat\rho) = \hat\rho_i\otimes\hat\rho_j$.

 Using the density matrix of Eq.~\eqref{equ:expan}, the total energy $E=\Tr(\hat H [\hat\rho_f\otimes\hat\rho_s])$ turns into \begin{widetext}

 In this formula, the hopping energy has two parts.
-The first is an intra-cluster hopping term describing hopping between two states $\alpha,\beta$ that are both inside of a cluster $\mathcal{C}$ (notation $\avg{\alpha\beta}\in\exists\mathcal{C}$): we can compute the associated slave hopping expectation directly using the cluster density matrix without any factorization approximation.
-The second inter-cluster hopping term is for long-ranged hoppings between $\alpha,\beta$ when both are not in a single cluster: here the slave hopping expectation factorizes into the product of two single-site averages, and the consistency condition Eq.\eqref{eq:rhoiconsistency} ensures that the single-site averages of the hopping operators are well defined.
+The first is an intracluster hopping term describing hopping between two states $\alpha,\beta$ that are both inside of a cluster $\mathcal{C}$ (notation $\avg{\alpha\beta}\in\exists\mathcal{C}$): we can compute the associated slave-hopping expectation directly using the cluster density matrix without any factorization approximation.
+The second intercluster hopping term is for long-ranged hoppings between $\alpha,\beta$ when both are not in a single cluster: here the slave-hopping expectation factorizes into the product of two single-site averages, and the consistency condition \eqref{eq:rhoiconsistency} ensures that the single-site averages of the hopping operators are well defined.

 To minimize $E$ with the required constraints, we use the Lagrange multiplier approach and consider the minimization of the function $F$:

 Each cluster has its own Lagrange multipliers $h_{\alpha}^{(\mathcal{C})}$ to enforce mean occupancy matching with the spinons $\avg{\hat{n}_{\alpha}}_f = \avg{\hat{N}_{\alpha}}_{\rho_\mathcal{C}}$, and $\epsilon_{\mathcal C}$ enforce that the trace of the cluster density matrices are unity.
 Interestingly, as proved in Appendix~\ref{app:MoreConstraints}, the additional constraints introduced by $\hat{\Lambda}_i^{(\mathcal{C})}$ turn out to be redundant for the Hamiltonians of interest here given that the mean particle numbers are already matched to the spinon occupancies $\avg{\hat{n}_{\alpha}}_f$ for a slave mode $\alpha$ at site $i$.
 So we can set all the $\hat{\Lambda}_i^{(\mathcal{C})}=0$ which is a significant simplification.